erinrkahn/final_project/README.md

 <br>To thoroughly edit and manipulate the data, the Python Pandas library will be used here.
 To aid with any data cleaning, other libraries such as Matplotlib and hvplot may be required to gain a better sense on the individual variables being used, to spot outliers and determine significance in some of the data.

 **Binary Classification**
 <br>With the likelihood of a major fire event as a binary classifier and our dependent variable, the tools we use should reflect this.
 Machine learning models such as logistic regression can be deemed useful for our machine learning classification.
-Predicting the liklihood of a major event or not based on our variables is an important part of answering the question we are trying to solve.
+Predicting the likelihood of a major event or not based on our variables is an important part of answering the question we are trying to solve.
 For this project, we will use TensorFlow, a Python library, to create a deep learning neural network based on a logistic regression model to determine whether a wildfire is a major wildfire or not.

 **Data Storage**
 <br>In addition to the machine learning models, our database can be stored in MongoDB for easy access.
 The applicable Pymongo library may also be used to integrate our database into our models.